davidsword/sword-layouts/readme.txt

 = Please Note =

 * 🚀 This is a beta plugin for the beta plugin [Gutenberg](https://wordpress.org/plugins/gutenberg/) - things will be rocky.
-* ⚠️ Please [open a support request](https://wordpress.org/support/plugin/sword-layouts) [or add as an issue on Github](https://github.com/davidsword/sword-layouts/issues) before summiting a negative review, *I'm happy to help,* please provide as much information as possible (screen recordings, Wordpress and PHP versions, able-to-replicate instructions).
+* ⚠️ Please [open a support request](https://wordpress.org/support/plugin/sword-layouts) [or add as an issue on Github](https://github.com/davidsword/sword-layouts/issues) before summiting a negative review, *I'm happy to help,* please provide as much information as possible (screen recordings, WordPress and PHP versions, able-to-replicate instructions).

 = Big shouts to =